REPOSTING, from about one year ago, adding the new hashtag: #metoo

-It is with great sadness and anger that I have heard about (and read a few of) the disgusting responses on social media.
+It is with great sadness and anger that I have heard about (and read a few of) the disgusting responses on social media to the bringing forward of reports of the sexual predation prevalent in Hollywood, politics, academia: EVERYWHERE.
 These remarks have been cruelly and ignorantly denigrating and re-traumatizing sexual assault survivors.

-I noticed that whatever details a survivor provided, some creeps decided to question, argue, judge or condemn, doubting and despising her for reporting her experiences.
+I noticed that whatever details a survivor provided, some creeps decide to question, argue, judge or condemn, doubting and despising her for reporting her experiences.

 I call BULLSHIT.